HanaAhmedMahmoud/Code-Blue/README.md

 ### 20/04/2025

+Angelique
-Angelique -> Created a state machine for the player.
+	-> Created a state machine for the player.
 Currently we have Move and Idle states.
+	-> Created a skeleton for the main menu.
+Added transition to game scene on play.
+	-> Put the player into the game scene.